 462 Clifton Road, Clifton

-Hidden amidst the waving slopes of Clifton Station in Hawke's Bay, your luxury accommodation with a difference is right here.
-A unique experience on one of New Zealand’s oldest working farms, find a blissful and remote section of wonderland, conveniently situated just five minutes from Te Awanga and a quick 20-minute drive from Havelock North, Hastings and Napier.
+Hidden amidst the waving slopes of Clifton Station in Hawke's Bay, your unique luxury accommodation is right here.
+Set on one of New Zealand’s oldest working farms, you'll find a blissful and remote section of wonderland, conveniently situated just five minutes from Te Awanga and a quick 20-minute drive from Havelock North, Hastings, and Napier.
 Your safari tent and picture-perfect landscape that appears totally unspoiled will lend a complete sense of harmony for a perfect and memorable stay.

 Clifton Glamping: Website